sockcymbal/QuestionImprover/README.md

 4. Meta-Learning and Future Application: Shifting focus away from the question itself and zooming out on the holistic conversation quality, persona definitions and applicability, reasoning rhythm and overall methodology, please identify any key learnings or specific opportunities for improvement on the meta-process itself.
-Anything specific to modify that could improved or approached differently in subsequent iterations that would lead to an improved reasoning process, regardless of the initial question?
+Anything specific to modify that could be improved or approached differently in subsequent iterations that would lead to an improved reasoning process, regardless of the initial question?
 Any specific enhancements to any of the feedback loops?